mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 # Evaluating methods

-To evaluate the different methods
+To evaluate the different methods I created a data frame containing all data frames of the original data-set, the verification data-set and all imputation method data frames.
 ```r
 tbl_orig %<>% mutate(method = "Original")
 tbl_verif %<>% mutate(method = "Verification")